 Lubricity (HFRR - D-6079)

+lubricity in all instances.
 Lubricity describes the ability of a fluid to

-minimize friction between, and damage to, surfaces in relative motion under loaded conditions.
-Diesel
+minimize friction between, and damage to, surfaces in relative motion under

 Sulfur (D-5453, D-2622)

-Most fuel today is required to have a sulfur content of 15 ppm
+Most fuel today is required by the EPA to have a sulfur content of 15 ppm

 or less.
-Beginning in 2014, all fuels are required to be 15 ppm or less.
+Beginning in 2014, all fuels were required to be 15 ppm or less.

 Copper Corrosion (D-130)

-The copper strip corrosion test indicates potential compatibility problems
+ASTM maximum 3.
+The copper strip corrosion test indicates potential

 Flash Point (D-93, D-7094)

 temperature of diesel fuel is the minimum temperature at which the fuel

 will ignite (flash) on application of an ignition source under specified

 conditions.
 Flash point varies inversely with the fuel's volatility.
 Flash

 point minimum temperatures are required for proper safety and handling of

 diesel fuel.
-Due to its higher flash point temperature,
+Due to its higher flash point temperature, diesel fuel is